 - key employees

-If you are not sure as to whether or not you have all of the right SBA 8a Certification Supporting Documents, or whether you should supplement the information with some form of other source, you may want to seek help from the SBA or speak to an experienced 8a certification consultant.
-See information about SBA 8 a Program Annual Requirements.
+If you are not sure as to whether or not you have all of the right SBA 8a Certification Supporting Documents, or whether you should supplement the information with some form of another source, you may want to seek help from the SBA or speak to an experienced 8a certification consultant.
+See information about your 8a small business plan and SBA 8 a Program Annual Requirements